namedwebsockets/networkwebsockets/README.md

 ### Discovery and service advertisement mechanism

-Named Websockets uses multicast DNS-SD (i.e. Zeroconf/Bonjour) to discover `broadcast` services on the local network.
-The proxy connections that result from this process between Named WebSocket Proxies are used to transport WebSocket messages between different broadcast peers using the same *service name* in the local network.
+Named Websockets uses multicast DNS-SD (i.e. Zeroconf/Bonjour) to discover `network` services on the local network.
+The proxy connections that result from this process between Named WebSocket Proxies are used to transport WebSocket messages between different network peers using the same *service name* in the local network.

-Named WebSocket services all use the DNS-SD service type `_ws._tcp` with a unique service name in the form `<serviceName>[<UID>]` (e.g. `myService[2049847123]`) and include a `path` attribute in the TXT record corresponding to the WebSocket's absolute endpoint path (e.g. `path=/broadcast/myService`).
+Named WebSocket services all use the DNS-SD service type `_ws._tcp` with a unique service name in the form `<serviceName>[<UID>]` (e.g. `myService[2049847123]`) and include a `path` attribute in the TXT record corresponding to the WebSocket's absolute endpoint path (e.g. `path=/network/myService`).
 From these advertisements it is possible to resolve Named WebSocket endpoint URLs that remote proxies can use to connect with each other.

-When a new `broadcast` WebSocket is created then the local Named WebSockets Proxy must notify (i.e. 'ping') all other Named WebSocket Proxies in the local network about this newly created service via the DNS-SD broadcast.
+When a new `network` WebSocket is created then the local Named WebSockets Proxy must notify (i.e. 'ping') all other Named WebSocket Proxies in the local network about this newly created service via the DNS-SD broadcast.

-When a remote Named WebSockets Proxy detects a new `broadcast` on the multicast DNS-SD port then it immediately establishes a connection to that Named WebSocket's URL and then creates its own new `broadcast` WebSocket to advertise back (i.e. 'pong') to other peers.
+When a remote Named WebSockets Proxy detects a new `network` on the multicast DNS-SD port then it immediately establishes a connection to that Named WebSocket's URL and then creates its own new `network` WebSocket to advertise back (i.e. 'pong') to other peers.

 These processes repeats on all Named WebSocket Proxies whenever they receive a previously unseen 'ping' or 'pong' Named WebSocket advertisement broadcast.